 A typical downstream application for polyadenylated RNAs is Next Generation Sequencing (NGS).
-We recommend preparing libraries for RNA-Seq using the CORALL Total RNA-Seq Library Prep Kit (Cat.
-No. 095).
-It is necessary to elute the poly(A) RNA from the beads before continuing with the CORALL Total RNA-Seq Library Prep protocol.
+We recommend preparing libraries for RNA-Seq using Lexogen's CORALL Library Prep Kits (see front and back covers for product numbers).
+It is necessary to elute the poly(A) RNA from the beads before continuing with the CORALL Library Prep protocol.

-This Poly(A) Selection Kit protocol is validated for use with input amounts ranging from 1 ng - 100 μ g of total RNA input.
-The input amount depends on the intended application and also determines the amount of oligo(dT) beads required.
-In general, use 10 μ l Magnosphere MS150/Oligo(dT) Beads for up to 5 μ g of total RNA input.
-Higher inputs require higher bead volumes (see Appendix B, p.16).
-With this kit a total of 500 μ g total RNA (100x 5 μ g) or 1,000 μ g total RNA (10x 100 μ g) can be purified.
+This Poly(A) Selection protocol is validated for use with input amounts ranging from 1 ng - 5 $\mu$ g of total RNA: The input amount depends on the intended application and also determines the amount of oligo(dT) beads required.
+In general, use 2 $\mu$ l oligo(dT) Magnetic Beads (MB) for up to 5 $\mu$ g of total RNA input.
+With this kit a total of 480 $\mu$ g total RNA (96 x 5 $\mu$ g) can be purified.

-For preparation of RNA samples for Lexogen's CORALL Total RNA-Seq Library Prep Kit, we recommend using a minimum input of 200 ng total RNA.
+When preparing RNA samples for downstream use with Lexogen's CORALL Library Prep Kits, we recommend an input of 200 ng total RNA.
 This will enable full quantification capability of poly(A) selected RNA.

-ATTENTION: Lower input amounts down to 1 ng can also be used for poly(A) selection prior to CORALL Total RNA-Seq Library Preparation.
+ATTENTION: Input amounts between 1 ng - 1 $\mu$ g can be used for poly(A) selection prior to CORALL library preparation.
 Adjustments to elution volume are advised (see Appendix B, p.16) and we recommended to proceed directly to library preparation.